Zetaphor/heresphere-server/README.md

 A server to allow HereSphere to view YouTube videos.
 Also supports downloading any viewed videos from Youtube or direct links.

-Not officially endorsed or affiliated with HereSphere.
+Not officially endorsed by or affiliated with HereSphere.

 ## Setup